3 people killed at Michigan State University; gunman dead

 “It’s all very frightening,” Kelley said.
 “And then I have all these people texting me wondering if I’m OK, which is overwhelming.”

 Michigan State has about 50,000 students.
-All campus activities were canceled for 48 hours, including athletics and classes.
+All campus activities were canceled for 48 hours, including sports and classes.

+Kusmer reported from Indianapolis.
+AP reporters Ed White and Corey Williams in Detroit contributed to this story.

 Credit: AP